GREEN wall horizontal

 Globalhaus’s Stick Screen Space Divider

-The sculptural Stick Screen is mobile and modular, and comes in either wood or acrylic sticks.
-Of course, we much prefer the wooden sticks for their organic texture and ability to evoke the outback.
+The sculptural Stick Screen is mobile and modular and comes in either wood or acrylic sticks.
+Of course, we much prefer the wooden sticks for their organic texture and the ability to evoke the outback.
 Otherwise, what’s the point?

 Yet another simple DIY screen partition.
 The string’s thick rope stretched from floor to ceiling, these vertical jute rope division walls that allowed for defined “zones” but still retained light and visibility throughout the entire space.

 Via Brick House.

 You got to be rich to own this partition, the fiber optic strings mimic natural phenomena like sea creatures and waterfalls for a truly otherworldly feel.

 Wooden Pallet Room Divider

 If you’re a wood lover, this is perhaps the cheapest and most honest design.
 Not only it can be easily DIY, but it is also environmentally friendly as it recycles unwanted Pallet.